windowcleaningne/site/covid19.md

 Window Cleaning North East will comply with and exceed the government guidelines in the following ways:

 1. Reduce the number of daily cleans to 50% capacity for as long as COVID-19 presents a threat.
-1. We will adhere to any current Government guidance on social distancing.
+1. Maintain social distancing between both our staff members & our customers.
 1. Personal Protective Equipment (PPE) will be worn - face coverings, gloves and boots.
 1. Prevent any cross contamination: Sterilise gloves and shoes with industrial-grade disinfectant **BEFORE and AFTER** every clean.
 1. Contact each household individually via text message the night before a scheduled clean.